 The Supreme Court Rules governing operation of the Commission are found in the Kansas Court Rules Annotated.
-1996 Kan.
+1998 Kan.
 Ct.
 R. Annot.
-433-445.
+471-484 (as amended May 1, 1999).

 Staff

 The Clerk of the Supreme Court serves as secretary to the Commission pursuant to Supreme Court Rule 603.
 The secretary acts as custodian of the official files and records of the Commission and directs the daily operation of the office.
 A deputy clerk, Carol Deghand, manages the operation of the office.